 In recent years, the Returning Officer for Southampton City Council has also been appointed as the relevant election Regional/Area Returning Officer.

 A referendum is a direct vote in which an entire electorate of an area is asked to either accept or reject a particular proposal.
 This may be the adoption of a new constitution, a constitutional amendment, a law, the recall of an elected official or simply a specific government policy.
 The referendum is a form of direct democracy and is governed by The Political Parties, Elections and Referendums Act 2000.

 The city council or central Government can organise referenda on a variety of issues.
-The last national referendum was in 2011 when the government tested the country’s view on whether to change our voting system to the Alternate Vote.
-The next national referendum will be on 23 June 2016 on UK's membership of the European Union.
+The last national referendum was in 2016 when the government tested the country’s view on UK's membership of the European Union.

 A referendum can be called if a petition is submitted to the local authority containing the signatures of 5% of electorate in the Council’s Register of Electors having effect on 15 February in any given year.